 Head Start recognizes the whole child in the context of the family.
 With a focus on attaining formal school readiness goals, Head Start also strives to help families achieve self-sufficiency through support and referrals.

-The comprehensive aspects of Head Start include looking at the whole child in the context of the family.
-Head Start staff realize that the parent is the child’s first and most important teacher, and they support parents in this role.
-There is frequent parent/staff communication through home visits, phone calls and parent/teacher conferences.
-Staff also perform routine screenings regarding the child’s development, including health and nutrition status, and support parents to identify and obtain any needed resources for their child and family.
-A hallmark of Head Start is its parental involvement component, including any significant male figures in the child’s life.
-Parents are encouraged to participate in the program in a variety of ways from volunteering in the classroom or on field trips to serving on committees or attending workshops that are offered.
+Head Start emphasizes that parents are the child’s first and most important teachers, and we actively support parents in this role.
+When a family enrolls in Head Start, we ensure frequent parent/staff communication through home visits, phone calls and parent/teacher conferences.
+Parents are encouraged to participate in the program in a variety of ways, from volunteering in the classroom or on field trips to serving on committees or attending workshops that are offered.

-Pathways’ Head Start program must pass rigorous Federal program reviews every three years, and it is also accredited by the National Association for the Education of Young Children (NAEYC).
-It is also designated as a Universal Pre-Kindergarten program by the Massachusetts Department Of Early Education and Care.
+Our Head Start programs must pass rigorous Federal program reviews every three years, and are also accredited by the National Association for the Education of Young Children (NAEYC).

 For enrollment information contact firstname.lastname@example.org or 978.281.2400.